MenitaKoonani/Scala_Project_ML_Career_Service/data_cleaning/README.md

 	 * Calculating average bound of salary

 ## Intructions for execution
-Run application CleaningScrapedData.scala file in scala/DataCleaning directory
+Navigate to scala/DataCleaning directory and run application CleaningScrapedData.scala

 ## Notes